 #HalfMyDAF

-Over $229 billion sits in Donor Advised Funds (DAFs.).
-Our goal at #HalfMyDAF is to inspire more giving with $2.1 million in matching funds.
+More than $326 billion is sitting in donor advised funds (DAFs.)
+Our goal at #HalfMyDAF is to inspire more giving with $2 million in matching funds for 2026.

-When DAF holders commit to spending down at least half of the money in their DAF by the end of September 2024, the grants they make become eligible for dollar-for-dollar matches from #HalfMyDAF.
-After June 28, 2024 and again after September 27, 2024, we will randomly select grants to be matched dollar-for-dollar up to $5,000-$10,000 – with four lucky nonprofits receiving matching grants of up to $25,000.
+When DAF holders commit to spend down at least half of the money in their DAF by the end of October 2026, the grants they make the recipient organizations eligible for matching grants from #HalfMyDAF.
+Twice a year, we host a drawing, in which grants are randomly selected to to receive dollar-for-dollar matches up to $5,000 – with four lucky nonprofits receiving matching grants of up to $25,000.

-Jennifer and David Risher launched #HalfMyDAF in 2020 to inspire more giving from Donor Advised Funds.
-Over the last four years, #HalfMyDAF partners and hundreds of DAF donors have made thousands of grants and moved over $50 million from DAFs to nonprofits.
+Jennifer and David Risher launched #HalfMyDAF in 2020 to inspire more giving from donor advised funds.
+Over the last six years, #HalfMyDAF partners and hundreds of DAF donors have made thousands of grants and moved more than $97 million from DAFs to nonprofits across the country.
 Donors are excited about the possibility of getting matches and have told us, “This is the nudge I needed” and “I love how easy it is to make my money go further.”
 Nonprofits are grateful to have a tool to encourage DAF donors to give that gives them the possibility of receiving additional unrestricted funding.

 Thank you for being part of the #HalfMyDAF movement and putting charitable dollars to work — now.